MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/step-3--add-an-experience-id-to-the-app.md

 ---
-title: Step 3 Add an experience ID to the Microsoft Store device app
+title: Step 3 Add an Experience ID to the Microsoft Store Device App
 description: This topic describes how to add the experience ID to your UWP device app. ms.date: 03/17/2023
 ---